 The pantry challenge will encourage you to eat that extra can of tuna or have peanut butter and jelly sandwiches for dinner.
 The pantry challenge helps you save money on groceries by making you use what you already have on hand, not to mention helping you cut down on food waste.

 The Uber Frugal Month Challenge is a good money saving challenge to try out if you need accountability with your efforts to save more money each month.
 This challenge is the brainchild of The Frugalwoods and they offer it only a few times a year, so keep your eyes peeled for the next opportunity.

 They provide accountability by e-mailing you prompts to help you think about ways you can save.
 Other ways to incorporate accountability into your extreme saving efforts are to join a Facebook community of like minded people to help you stay on track or asking a good friend or co worker to ask you how you’re doing on a weekly basis.

 Ultimately, joining one of these money saving challenges to help with your savings goals is a great way to get inspired and start the year off on the right foot.
-When you incorporate automation through banks that pay you interest on your savings, like Barclays Savings, you can take your efforts even further this year.
+When you incorporate automation through banks that pay you interest on your savings, like Chime Bank, you can take your efforts even further this year.

 Whether you start slowly with a pantry challenge and then work your way up to saving thousands every year, it’s important to just get started – today!

 Have you ever participated in a money savings challenge?
 What’s one money goal you have for 2018?
 What other money saving tips have you found helpful to optimize savings?